August 30, 2024

 1. Connect on LinkedIn, X, and Instagram – where I post practical tips about leadership and startups every day.

-1. Subscribe to my free newsletter – where I dive deep into a variety of management and operations topics that will make you a better leader & operator.
+2. Subscribe to my free newsletter – where I go deep on a variety of management and operations topics that will make you a better leader & operator.

 Want access to the full article?